 What We Do

-Speak Up is a teen poetry and performance program supporting the artistic, personal, and professional growth of high schoolers (9th – 12th Grade) through poetry and spoken word performance.
+Speak Up is a teen creative writing and performance program supporting the artistic, creative, and professional growth of teens (13-19), though writing and spoken word performance.

-The program partners experienced teaching artists and spoken-word performers with teenagers to boost literacy and empower youth in Miami through a community-based poetry and performance practice, including weekly after-school creative writing workshops for teens, open mics and student showcase readings, an annual anthology of student work, and a youth poetry slam competitions program for graduates of the workshops.
+The program partners experienced teaching artists and spoken-word performers with teenagers to boost literacy and empower youth in Miami through a community-based writing and performance practice, including weekly after-school creative writing workshops for teens, open mics, student showcase readings, an annual anthology of student work, with opportunities to compete in regional poetry slam competitions.

 After-school creative writing workshops

-Open Mics are held throughout the year in Miami-Dade County to provide student poets with the opportunity to showcase the original work produced in the workshops, and to network with other creative youth in the community.
-These open mics will also serve as a platform to connect with potential participants for future workshops.
-These open mics and student showcases will also serve to launch anthologies produced by the students themselves.
+Open Mics are held throughout the year in South Florida to provide students with the opportunity to showcase the original work produced in the workshops, and to network with other creative youth in the community.

-The program is open to all teens (grades 9-12) in Miami-Dade County, requires no prior experience, and is as free of charge as it is free of homework.
-All students with an interest in creative writing and performance should register.
+The program is open to all teens (ages 13-19) in South Florida, requires no prior experience, and is as free of charge as it is free of homework.
+All students with an interest in creative writing and performance should sign up.